MicrosoftDocs/windows-itpro-docs/windows/configuration/assigned-access/shell-launcher-configure.md

 ## Configure a custom shell using PowerShell

-## default action, custom action, exit code
+## Default action, custom action, exit code

-Shell launcher defines four actions to handle app exits, you can customize shell launcher and use these actions based on different exit code.
+Shell Launcher defines four actions to handle app exits.
+You can customize Shell Launcher and use the actions based on different exit code.

 | Value | Description |
 |--|--|